BioDepot/BioDepot-workflow-builder/README.md

 To execute a workflow, double click on a widget and manual start from that widget by hitting the blue start button.
 When that widget is finished execution it will send output to connected widgets.
 If these widgets are triggered by the output, they will then execute (as long as all the required parameters and other other trigger signals have been received.
 Workflows also can be started from any widget if the required files and parameters are present.
 For example,  an alignment pipeline can skip the indexing steps if the index has already been generated or downloaded.

+#### Test execution
+Workflows can take a long time to execute and errors in connecting widgets can take a long time to detect if all the preceding code has to be executed first.
+In the bottom execution area of the widget UI window, there is a checkbox that only generates the Docker command and sends the outputs without actually executing the Docker command.
+Instead, the Docker command will pop up in the console.
+Once a widget is run in test mode, all downstream widgets will also run in test mode.
+This allows for rapid testing of the connections.
+Running a widget in normal mode, will reset downstream widgets so that they run in normal mode as well.

+#### Exporting workflows as a bash script

+When a widget is started in test mode, an option will appear to save the Docker commands in a bash script.
+This script can be run from the host machine without Bwb with some caveats.
+The file paths will be those specified from the host machine and be in Linux format (forward slashes).
+Currently, any graphics will be directed to the Bwb screen - and will pop up on the Bwb browser if Bwb is active.

 ## Demo workflows